 Cassava (also know as Manioc, or Yuca) is a staple of African, South American, and Caribbean cookery.
-Flour from this starchy root is rich in carbohydrates, calcium, and vitamin C, and can be used to make gluten-free baked goods prized for taste, texture, and easy digestibility.
+Flour from this starchy root is rich in calcium, and vitamin C and offers both great texture and easy digestibility.

-A Bammy is a cassava-flour based Jamaican fry-bread that traces its roots back to the island’s original inhabitants, the Arawaks.
-The chewy starches in the Bammy help soften the impact of spicy foods making them the perfect chaperone for all sorts of spicy stews, soupls, and curries.
+The Bammy is a Jamaican Cassava flour fry-bread that traces its roots back to the island’s original inhabitants, the Arawaks.
+Chewy, starchy Bammies are great to serve with spicy soups, stews, and curries.

 In a large bowl add:

 - 2 teaspoons baking powder,

 - 1/4 cup fat (half ghee/half coconut oil is a healthy choice)

 Mix up the ingredients with your hands, merging the fat, flour, and warm water together into large lumps at first, and then slowly working those lumps together with your fingers to form a cohesive dough.

 Once the dough has become integrated, lift it from the bowl and spend a couple of minutes of quality time kneading and compressing it until a skin has formed and it feels warm and springy to the touch.
 Now divide the dough into four smaller rounds and flatten each onto a wooden chopping block with a rolling pin.

 Now smear some coconut oil over the bottom of a cast-iron pan or griddle.
 Fry the flat rounds of cassava dough in the thin layer of hot fat for about two minutes on each side twice.
 This will create a golden, spotted, chewy and very tasty Bammy.